razz1k/webpack-template/README.md

-# webpack-multipage-example
+# webpack-template

-Use case for using webpack on multiple html pages, that shares part of their js.
+webpack for multiple html pages, that shares part of their js.